ogorgun41/fetus-framework-pregnancy-prediction/README.md

   Final Colab notebook with preprocessing, training, evaluation, Grad-CAM, and SHAP
 * `Predicting Pregnancy Status Using the Dataset for Fetus Framework.pdf`
   Final report (PDF) with methods, figures, results, and APA references
-* `Dataset for Fetus Framework.zip`
-  Original dataset with ultrasound images and clinical variables

 ---

 ## Data Sources